avcoder/unit06-lesson07/slides.md

 - Under dev tools > Network tab > verify there is no GET/POST request when re-routing to different components

 ---
+transition: slide-left
+---

+# Routes vs Layouts
+It's good practice to decouple layouts with routes

+- Good practice to:
+  - place routes in AppRouter.tsx for future ease of maintainability
+  - separate layout concerns with routing logic for future scalability and flexibility

+---
+transition: slide-left
+---

+# Nested Routes

+---
 layout: image-right
 transition: slide-left
 image: /assets/tyler.png